It happened 3 months ago. As my daughter and I exited the car and started walking toward the pool entrance, I heard it.

 As we walked back toward the pool, my daughter, who had only caught bits and pieces of the conversation, asked me, “What was that all about?
 Did he say a bad word?”

-“No. ‘Konichiwa’ isn’t a bad word.
-It just means ‘hello’ in Japanese.
+“No. ‘Konnichiwa’ isn’t a bad word.
+It’s a greeting in Japanese, like ‘Good day.’
 And he was yelling it at us over and over.”

 “Why was he doing that?”